SamBaker101/PATT_MK0/README.md

      - X and Y Axis: 6mm Belt
      - Z-Axis: Dual Lead Screws

+## Roadmap

+The following milestones will be used to direct my efforts in this project.
+My overall philosophy here is to begin with the simplest and lowest cost printer I can create regardless of its print speed and quality.
+Once this basic device is built I will begin iterating on it to improve its function and reliability.

+### MK0 - Zip Ties and Prayers

+- Goal: Print a cube
+- Expected Date: 06/30/2025
+- Comments:  This is meant to be a minimum viable product.
+The only expectation is that I can connect to it, upload g-code and the printer will make a recognizable attempt to print it.
+At this time I will not be concerned with the print speed or any issues with the output (within reason).
+It is also notable that for this step I will not have access to 3d printed parts so many of the brackets and connections will need to be made with a combination of particle board, zip ties and assorted hardware.

+### MK1 - It Prints Itself?

+- Goal: Replace all temporary parts with self printed parts, these parts must be reliable, consistant and free of major artifacts.
+- Expected Date: 08/30/2025
+- Comments: Once MK0 is able to complete prints I will begin replacing the temporary plywood parts with custom designed 3d printed parts.
+I expect this to be an iterative process as replacing selected parts should increase the overall print quality which would in turn allow me to make better versions of those parts.
+At this time I will also be adding mechanical belt tensioning systems and a reliable bed leveling mechanism.

+### MK2 - Upgrade$$$

+- Goal: Print Benchy without major errors in PETG, TPE and HIPS.
+Print in place an extendable sword in PLA.
+- Expected Date: 10/30/2025
+- Comments: In my initial build I generally went with the lowest cost option to avoid any expensive mistakes, Now is the time to correct that.
+Upgrade the control board, motor controllers and hot end to competitive versions.
+At this time I will also add a heated bed and upgrade any of the PLA printed parts as required.
+At this point I expect to be well aware of any other issues in the build (linear rods, lead screws ect), so I will take care of any of these issues which I've been putting off.

+#### MKZ - Next Steps
+- Explore alternate configurations (Core XY, Delta 3d ect.)
+- Build a temperature controlled (and sound insulating) cabinet
+- Add a second extruder

 ## Electrical

 | Part               | Part Detail   | Number | Voltage      |Current       | Power          | Comment                             |